Skip to Main Content

 In some rare cases, hookworm larvae can penetrate and damage internal organs, including the eyes, which can cause blindness and complications.
 Good bathing and hygiene habits can help to prevent hookworm infections in people.

-How can I prevent my dog from attracting hookworms?
+How can I prevent my dog from getting hookworms?

 There are a number of key approaches when it comes to preventing the spread of hookworms in dogs: